CircleID: ICDAR 2026 Competition on Writer and Pen Identification from Hand-Drawn Circles

 Dataset

-The CircleID dataset contains 40250 tightly-cropped images of hand-drawn circles collected in a controlled study with 51 writers using 8 different pens.
+The CircleID dataset contains 46155 tightly-cropped images of hand-drawn circles collected in a controlled study with 51 known writers and a pool of unseen writers using 8 different pens.
 Templates were digitized with high-resolution scans (400 dpi), and each circle was automatically extracted and manually linked to ground truth labels.

 Data split